HatchApps/xavier-help/focus.md

 ![Focus Completing a Check](./images/focus-check-complete.png)

 If needed, you can click the tick again to change the Check back to incomplete.
-Only once you've completed all Checks will Xavier allow you to mark the Flow as _Complete_:
+Only once you've completed all Checks will Precision allow you to mark the Flow as _Complete_:

 ![Focus Completing a Flow](./images/focus-flow-complete.png)